arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Directive template_

-	>**Note**: This sets us up with a basic directive with some best practices, like for instance it’s using Strict Mode.
+	>**Note**: This sets us up with a basic directive with some best practices, like the fact that is uses Strict Mode.
 We’ve also got JSHint running in the background so it can catch some common JavaScript coding issues as we type, for instance if we try to reuse a function parameter name.

 1. Add another parameter named **scope** to the end of the **link** function and hover it to show that **JSHint** flags it as a _duplicated_ declaration.